DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 * Not ten years after the Order first settled at Argynvostholt, Strahd von Zarovich brought war to the lands surrounding the valley.
 The Order ranged far afield to defend against Zarovich’s invading armies and shelter those made refugees by the violence, but ultimately found itself driven back to the valley and, ultimately, the mansion of Argynvostholt.

 > [!abstract]+ **The Dragon's Scale**
-> If a player in possession of the [Dragon's Scale] reveals it to Godfrey, the knight is briefly overcome with emotion and asks, hoarsely, to be allowed to see it more closely.
+> If a player in possession of the [[Character Creation#Inheritance—The Dragon's Scale|Dragon's Scale]] reveals it to Godfrey, the knight is briefly overcome with emotion and asks, hoarsely, to be allowed to see it more closely.
 He recognizes it aloud as one of Argynvost's own scales, and asks the player how they came upon it.
 If the player treats Argynvost's scale and legacy with reverence and respect, they have advantage on Charisma checks made toward Godfrey unless he becomes hostile to them.

 Godfrey then asks the players whether they would seek to betray and abandon their comrades if forced to fight a hopeless battle, or if they would fight alongside them to the death.
 If he is satisfied that any of the players would choose loyalty over selfishness, he gently chides any who would do the opposite, then proceeds: